Phrogz/visual-scxml-editor/README.md

 * Create transition graphically via context menu
 * Add graphical editing of transition waypoints
 * Bug: Transition with only first point set does not draw to target state
-* Ctrl-Z/Cmd-Z in visual editor should ask text editor to undo
 * Ctrl-S/Cmd-S in visual editor should save text editor
 * Move keybindings in visual editor to commands that can be invoked